Lady Mastermind: Joining The X-Men

-Regan is one of few mutants that retained their superhuman powers after M-Day.
+Regan is one of few mutants who retain their powers after M-Day.
 Cannonball and Iceman find a comatose Regan, along with a partially disassembled Karima Shapandar.
-It was stated that Regan fell victim to scientists of the Fordyce Clinic who were trying to determine if a person can catch mutation like a disease.
+It is stated that Regan fell victim to scientists of the Fordyce Clinic who were trying to determine if a person can catch mutation like a disease.

-Regan finally awakened from her coma after her powers had been temporarily hijacked by Serafina.
-She joins Rogue's strike force/field team, but Rogue told Regan that she is only wearing the X-Men uniform because she was found with nothing more than a white sheet.
-Soon afterwards, the team was ambushed by Pandemic's forces, which captured Rogue and teleported to an unknown location.
-Eventually, Karima Shapandar was able to restart the teleportation device, but things did not go exactly as planned.
-Regan was teleported up high into the air and fell from an enormous height.
-Luckily, Iceman managed to catch her before she hit the ground.
+Regan finally awakens from her coma after her powers are temporarily hijacked by Serafina.
+She joins Rogue's strike force/field team, but Rogue tells Regan that she is only wearing the X-Men uniform because she was found with nothing more than a white sheet.
+Soon afterwards, the team is ambushed by Pandemic's forces, which capture Rogue and teleport to an unknown location.
+Eventually, Shapandar restarts the teleportation device, but Regan is teleported up high into the air and fell from an enormous height.
+Luckily, Iceman catches her before she hit the ground.
 Mystique, who was also teleported by the machine, was not as lucky as she was, and vanished.
-Regan and Iceman soon regrouped with Karima Shapandar, and the trio began to search for Pandemic.
-They find Pandemic and defeat him but Rogue is infected with Strain 88 in the process.
+Regan and Iceman soon regroup with Shapandar, and the trio begin to search for Pandemic.
+They find Pandemic and defeat him, but Rogue is infected with Strain 88 in the process.
 The team goes to Cable's island utopia of Providence to find a cure for Rogue.
 While there the island is attacked by an ancient Shi'ar superweapon known as the Hecatomb, forcing Regan and the rest of the team to fight the psionic horror.
 The weapon is eventually defeated thanks to Rogue's power-absorption abilities, now supercharged due to Strain 88.